Superspider2024/deadlock-frontend/README.md

 - The only version before production and the version that was first deployed into vercel for production.
 This version had its issues and were numerous.
 - There is an ssue with the randomization algorithmn that dosen't work as intented but still achieves its goal of randomization, not pure but partially.
 Will fix in future versions.
 - This version lacks alot of features but will soon update, one of these are the ability to easily copy the Instagram accounts and also much more interactive site.

+## version 1.0.0
+- Successful deployment onto vercel and the whole project is upa nd runnning online.
+Need to fix the loading speeds in the deadlock page.
+Added google anlytics but does not work at all anyways!